Charitable Deductions – Frequently Asked Questions

 If the charitable organization sells the vehicle, the amount you can deduct is either the gross proceeds gained from the sale of the vehicle or the vehicle’s fair market value, whichever is less.
 If the organization plans to make significant improvements to the vehicle or if it gives or sells the vehicle to an individual in need, furthering the organization’s charitable purpose, you can deduct the fair market value of the vehicle.

-You should be able to determine what the organization intends to do with the vehicle based on the receipt or written acknowledgement that the organization gives you when they take the vehicle.
-If an organization takes a donation worth $500 or more, it must provide you with this written acknowledgement or receipt.
+You should be able to determine what the organization intends to do with the vehicle based on the receipt or written acknowledgment that the organization gives you when they take the vehicle.
+If an organization takes a donation worth $500 or more, it must provide you with this written acknowledgment or receipt.
 For more on vehicle donations, see IRS Publication 4303.

 The kinds of records you must keep depend on the type and amount of your contribution.
 This depends on whether the contribution was a cash contribution, non-cash contribution or a contribution of out of pocket expenses for donated services.